-I am often struck by the absence of left handed guitar tabs available on the internet or even the recognition that left handed guitarists might struggle to use the vast majority of guitar tabs out there because they are presented in a right-handed friendly format.
+I am often struck by the absence of left-handed guitar tabs available on the internet or even the recognition that left-handed guitarists might struggle to use the vast majority of guitar tabs out there because they are presented in a right-handed friendly format.

-In fact, nearly all guitar tabs are written assuming the guitarist is right handed, and that offended my British sense of fair play!
+In fact, nearly all guitar tabs are written assuming the guitarist is right-handed, and that offended my British sense of fair play!

-So, I got to thinking about that and how a left handed guitar player might be able to read guitar tab written for the right hander (most of them!).
+What’s more, my daughter is left-handed, so I’m particularly sensitive to this fact.
+So, I got to thinking about that and how a left-handed guitar player might be able to read the guitar tab written for the right-hander (most of them!).

 Oh by the way, if you’re not familiar with guitar tab, I have a useful post on How to Read Guitar Tab which you can check out as well.

-Unless you are able to interpret it (do the transposition to left handed in your mind) straight away (some can, but many can’t), I recommend the following technique that I developed to help my daughter out.
+Unless you are able to interpret it (do the transposition to left-handed in your mind) straight away (some can, but many can’t), I recommend the following technique that I developed to help my daughter out.